magicasaservice/vue-equipment/packages/plugins/MagicDrawer/index.md

       items: [
         {
           label: 'initial.open',
-          description: 'Open the drawer as soon as the component is mounted.',
+          description: 'Open the drawer as soon as the component is mounted.'
-          code: ['label']
         },
         {
-          label: 'boolean',
+          label: 'boolean'
-          code: ['label']
         },
         {
-          label: 'false',
+          label: 'false'
-          code: ['label']
         }
       ]
     },